 Ps: This guide is only for temperatures from 0 to 10.
 If you’re going to places with subzero temperatures, research deeper elsewhere!

-1. Mix oil with your face moisturizer
+Mix a bit of oil into your face moisturizer

 This virgin coconut oil! is organic, natural and works wonders!